PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 *5.*	We reset the prevPos variable, because we are now in the same position as the last update (the update we just sent).

-*6.*	And lastly we get the Coroutine to wait for a set amount of time, and then start the Coroutine again.
+*6.*	And lastly, we get the Coroutine to wait for a set amount of time, and then start the Coroutine again.

 We are going to send this data as *UNRELIABLE_SEQUENCED*.
 If you remember from the last tutorial, this will send the packet using the UDP protocol, which is faster than TCP though more unreliable.
-Furthermore, these UDP packets will be sequenced so that if a packet arrives out or order it will drop the old packet for the newer.
+Furthermore, these UDP packets will be sequenced so that if a packet arrives out or order, it will drop the old packet for the newer.

-This is important for sending positions, as we don’t want an older position to be updated over a more recent one.
+This is important for sending positions, because we don’t want an older position to be updated over a more recent one.

 ```